Axis Security Development Model

 • Team is ready to perform the ASDM activity

-SSG use input from the teams to assemble status reports towards senior management.
+The SSG uses input from the teams to prepare status reports for senior management.

 ASDM governance